 Phosphatidylinositol and Related Phosphoinositides

-Although it had long been recognized that phosphatidylinositol or 1,2-diacyl-sn-glycero-3-phospho-(1'-myo-inositol) is a key membrane constituent, it was something of a surprise when the manifold biological activities of this lipid and then of the derived phosphatidylinositol phosphates and their hydrolysis products were discovered in animals, plants and microorganisms.
+Although it had long been recognized that phosphatidylinositol or 1,2-diacyl-sn-glycero-3-phospho-(1'-myo-inositol) was a key membrane constituent, it was something of a surprise when the manifold biological activities of this lipid and then of the derived phosphatidylinositol phosphates and their hydrolysis products were discovered in animals, plants and microorganisms.
 Many years after the initial discoveries in the 1950s, these lipids continue to be a major focus for research efforts around the world with considerable relevance to human health.
-Phosphatidylinositol and its various metabolites and relevant enzymes can be located and operate within different membrane regions in cells, and they form part of what have been termed phosphoinositide and phosphatidylinositol cycles, their versatility stemming largely from the inositol head group, a six-carbon hexahydroxy-ring, which can be reversibly phosphorylated on the 3, 4 and 5 positions.
-In addition to their structural role in membranes, these lipids are intimately involved in innumerable aspects of membrane trafficking and signalling in eukaryotic cells, functions that are essential to cell growth and metabolism.
+Phosphatidylinositol and its various metabolites and relevant enzymes can be located and operate within different organelles in cells, and they form part of what have been termed phosphoinositide and phosphatidylinositol cycles, their versatility stemming largely from the inositol head group, a hexahydroxy six-carbon ring, which can be reversibly phosphorylated on the 3, 4 and 5 positions.
+In addition to their structural role in membranes, these lipids are intimately involved in innumerable aspects of membrane trafficking and signalling in eukaryotic cells that are essential to cell growth and metabolism.
 Only a brief overview of such a highly complex topic is possible here.

 1. Phosphatidylinositol